prasannDev/currency-exchange/Currency-Exchange/README.md

 ## 4. Running the Application

 After building the JAR file, run the application with the following command:

 ```bash
 java -jar target/currency-exchange-1.0.0.jar
 ```

-The application will start on `http://localhost:8080` (or the port you specified in the `application.properties`).
+The application will start on `http://localhost:8080` (or the port specified in `application.properties`).

 ---

 ## 5. Testing the Application Using Postman

 ### Endpoint: `/api/calculate` (POST Request)

-Use the following JSON payload in Postman to test the API:
+You can test the API endpoint by sending a POST request to `/api/calculate` using Postman.

+Example request body (JSON):

 ```json
 {